 Silverton represents a milestone of this area, located 28km from Broken Hill, some say of Silverton the “ghost town”, well it truly makes this impression at first, with its scattered buildings on the barren landascape.
 The town has become the set for hundreds of films and tv shows, commercials, photography reports, thanks to its lanscape vastness and the fantastic light reflections, Silverton is also home to some excellent art galleries and museums.
 Highlights of Silverton are: the Silverton Hotel, the focal point of Silverton where most of films took place, along with Mad Max Museum and the Silverton Gaol Museum which are regarded as the cornerstones of Silverton.
 I would add a couple more to the list: the Silverton Art Gallery where you can view John Dynon’s works and more works of local artists.
 And the Silverton Cafe with a great collection of antique dolls and beautiful colourful bottles and other memorabilia and also great food.

 On the way back to Broken Hill you can also stop at the Day Dream Mine and go underground.
 Or if you fancy take a camel ride in the outback.
 Click here to see more beautiful spots of Silverton.

 Where to stay in Broken Hill

 I was surprised when I found out that there are over 150 places where you can stay in Broken Hill.
 From hotels, to B&B, cottages, Holiday units, Bungalows, hostels you have a wide choice.
-You can browse throuh all Broken Hill Accommmodation Options by clicking on the link.
+Here you can browse throuh all Broken Hill Accommmodation Options